Helaba: Headquarters

 The foundation stone of the Main Tower was laid in October 1996.
 Three years later, the bank moved into the building.
 With a height of 200 metres, it is the fourth-highest skyscraper in Frankfurt.
 Earlier, the bank was headquartered in the adjacent building, now called Garden Towers.

 Controversy

 In 2023, the European Central Bank fined Helaba with 6.83 million euro ($7.29 million) for "consciously" misrepresenting its exposure to turbulent financial markets during the COVID-19 pandemic so it would need less capital; at the time, this was the second-largest levied by the ECB since taking over supervision of the euro zone's biggest lenders in 2014.

+Helaba arranged the pre-letting quota of residences as a so-called “suitable financier” so that construction of the Hamburg Elbtower could proceed.
+Only then did the city of Hamburg sell the ground to Signa, which as of 2023 is bankrupt.